EWaterman/EWaterman.github.io/_posts/Ch4/0004-03-01-character-design.md

 ### Character stereotypes and whether or not to use them

 <hr><br>
 Regardless of their truth, our society has grown to associate certain looks with certain personality types.
 Someone who stands tall is confident.
 A guy with scrawny arms and big glasses is a nerd.
-A girl with short hair and piercings is a rebel and probably gay.
+A girl with short hair and piercings is a rebel.
 If and how you choose to take advantage of these stereotypes is up to you but there are a few options you can take:

 The first and easiest choice is to **give your characters a look that matches how you want your reader to feel about them**.
 Big and strong characters come off as angry and intimidating.
 If someone dresses quirky, we see them as outsiders or “different”.
 Features like this are immediately recognizable and can quickly help establish a character.